 check form, unless credit card/online payments are accepted upfront prior to

-per adult, may be higher for married couple
+per adult, may be higher for a married couple

-(Non-refundable fee paid by each applicant for verification
+(Non-refundable fee paid by applicant for processing and verification

 (Non-refundable fee required to offset expenses incurred by